jekyll/jekyll/docs/_tutorials/create-jekyll-theme.md

 This is a Jekyll site at the most basic level.
 Here's what is happening:

 * The `_config.yml` file contains settings that Jekyll uses as it processes your site.
-This basic config file tells Jekyll to convert Markdown to HTML using the [kramdown Markdown filter](https://rubygems.org/gems/kramdown/).
+An empty config file will use default values for building a Jekyll site.
+For example, to convert Markdown to HTML, Jekyll will automatically use the [kramdown Markdown filter](https://rubygems.org/gems/kramdown/), without any need to specify it.
 * Jekyll looks for files with [front matter tags]({% link _docs/frontmatter.md %}) (the two sets of dashed lines `---` like those in `index.md`) and processes the files (populating site variables, rendering any [Liquid](https://shopify.github.io/liquid/), and converting Markdown to HTML).
 * Jekyll pushes the content from all pages and posts into the `{% raw %}{{ content }}{% endraw %}` tags in the layout specified (`default`) in the front matter tags.
 * The processed files get written as `.html` files in the `_site` directory.